deartc/Quality-Project-Teresa-Hawkins/README.md

 o	Enter Userid & Password.

-o	Enter emails some valid and invalid
+o	Enter emails some valid and invalid.

 o	Enter passwords some valid and some invalid.